 Finally, add the bok choy or Chinese cabbage.
 Add more of the stir-fry sauce as needed, almost enough to just cover vegetables in sauce.
 Simmer until bok choy or cabbage is cooked but still bright green with some crispness (2 to 3 minutes more).

 Remove from heat and taste-test.
 If not salty enough, add a little more fish or soy sauce.
 If too salty or sweet, add a squeeze of lime juice.
 Add more sugar or chili if desired.

-Use this sauce to make a main course dish by adding cooked chicken or shrimp, or tofu/cashews if vegetarian/vegan.
+- Use this sauce to make a main course dish by adding cooked chicken or shrimp or adding tofu/cashews if vegetarian/vegan.